Slipper: Types

 Some slippers are made to resemble something other than a slipper and are sold as a novelty item.
-The slippers are usually made from soft and colorful materials and may come in the shapes of animals, animal paws, vehicles, cartoon characters, etc.
+They are usually made of soft and colorful materials and may come in the shapes of animals, animal paws, vehicles, cartoon characters, and so on.

-Not all shoes with a soft fluffy interior are slippers.
+Not all shoes with a soft, fluffy interior are slippers.
 Any shoe with a rubber sole and laces is a normal outdoor shoe.
 In India, rubber chappals (flip-flops) are worn as indoor shoes.